 How to buy Cannabis Seeds in South Africa

-Is it legal to buy cannabis seeds in South Africa?
+Is it legal to buy marijuana seeds in South Africa?

 Before we jump into “where, what and how” we have to address the elephant in the room.
-There are some things to keep in mind before buying cannabis seeds.
+There are some things to keep in mind before buying marijuana seeds.

-Is it legal to buy cannabis seeds in South Africa?
+Is it legal to buy marijuana seeds in South Africa?

-What should I buy if I want to buy cannabis seeds?
+What should I buy if I want to buy Marijuana seeds?

 That depends on what you need or what you want from your weed.
-Firstly make sure that you are familiar with what a healthy cannabis seed looks like.
-Fully mature and healthy cannabis seeds are a dark brown, often marbled through with lighter shades or stripes.
-Seeds that are pale green or white since these probably aren’t mature or healthy and would most probably not sprout, let alone produce a healthy cannabis plant.
+Firstly make sure that you are familiar with what a healthy marijuana seed looks like.
+Fully mature and healthy marijuana seeds are dark brown, often marbled through with lighter shades or stripes.
+Seeds that are pale green or white since these probably aren’t mature or healthy and would most probably not sprout, let alone produce a healthy marijuana plant.

 What you want is big fat seeds, that you cannot crush between your fingers (don’t actually try) with a teardrop to almost rounded shape.
 You can use smaller seeds too, but generally speaking, you are much more likely to get a healthy sprout from a bigger seed.
 From here you will also want to consider things like genetics, brand (breeder of seed), what type of marijuana you want and what your growth space is like.